rajat290/GetPay-Complete-Fee-Managemet-System/README.md

 ## 📞 Support

-For support and questions, please contact the development team.
+For support and questions, please contact to rajatsinghtomarofficial@gmail.com.

 ---

-**PayWise Institution** - Streamlining payment management for educational institutions.
+**GetPay** - Streamlining payment management for educational institutions, Restaurants, Hotels, and for Commercials usage.